Troy (soundtrack): Reception

-The music critic Alex Ross claims that large portions of the score were essentially plagiarized from works by Shostakovich, Prokofiev and Rachmaninoff (Symphony No. 1 First Movement); one instance cited by Ross, fanfares from the "Sanctus" of Benjamin Britten's War Requiem, has been explicitly recognised by another critic as an "exact copy" by Horner.
+The music critic Alex Ross claims that large portions of the score were essentially plagiarized from works by Shostakovich (Symphony No. 5 Fourth Movement), Prokofiev and Rachmaninoff (Symphony No. 1 First Movement); one instance cited by Ross, fanfares from the "Sanctus" of Benjamin Britten's War Requiem, has been explicitly recognised by another critic as an "exact copy" by Horner.

-Films score critic Christian Clemmensen of Filmtracks.com felt that Yared's work for Troy was far superior to what Horner had written, giving Horner's score a 3-star rating and Yared's a 5-star rating, saying that it was "outstanding," and called it the "pinnacle of Yared's career."
+Film score critic Christian Clemmensen of Filmtracks.com felt that Yared's work for Troy was far superior to what Horner had written, giving Horner's score a 3-star rating and Yared's a 5-star rating, saying that it was "outstanding," and called it the "pinnacle of Yared's career."